mozilla/inclusion/data-metrics/surveys/en/disability.md

 - [ ] Yes
 - [ ] No

-What parts of your life does your disability affect?
+If you answered yes, what parts of your life does your disability affect?

 - [ ] My disability affects focus, memory, and attention.
 - [ ] My disability affects my emotions and how I perceive the emotions of others.